Heritage Renovations

 Development consent is required from your local council and state or territory’s heritage council when altering or renovating a heritage-listed home.
 There are generally limitations on extending upwards, however the rear of the property can often be modified to include a low-rise extension.

-We act as a Heritage Architect in collaboration with a heritage consultant and involve the approval authority (usually the local council), at the early design stages.
+We act as a Heritage Architect in collaboration with a heritage consultant and involve the approval authority, (usually the local council), at the early design stages.
 After initial concept plans are drawn up, we apply to the council for a pre-lodgement meeting.
-This allows for design changes to be made early in the process, therefore saving time and money.
+This allows for design changes to be made early in the process, saving time and money.
 This early consultation also increases the probability of a faster DA approval.

 Heritage Architects-Manly